 Implications for international students: One can expect a more transparent and ethical student recruitment in the UK.
 Students should verify whether their counsellor or agent is AQF-certified or consider working with independent admissions counsellors not incentivised by commissions and provide tailored, unbiased advice.

-7) Review of Innovator Founder Visa
+10) Review of Innovator Founder Visa

 The Innovator Founder Visa is an existing UK visa route introduced in 2023.
 It allows international entrepreneurs to establish innovative businesses in the UK.
-The visa is granted for three years, with the option to extend or apply for permanent residency after that period.
+The visa is granted for a period of three years, with the option to extend or apply for permanent residency after this period.
 As part of the May 2025 Immigration White Paper, the UK government has proposed a review of the Innovator Founder Visa to support better entrepreneurial talent emerging from UK universities.
 While specific changes are yet to be confirmed, the review focuses on easing the transition for international students who wish to remain in the UK and start businesses after graduation.

 Implications for international students: These changes could create clearer pathways for international graduates with strong business ideas to stay and build their ventures in the UK.
 Students interested in entrepreneurship should watch this space closely and prepare their business concepts early if they plan to apply under this route.

-8) Expansion of Global Talent and High Potential Individual (HPI) Visas:
+11) Expansion of Global Talent and High Potential Individual (HPI) Visas:

 The UK offers two key visa routes to attract top international talent: the Global Talent Visa, for recognised leaders or emerging experts in fields like research, arts, and digital technology, and the High Potential Individual (HPI) Visa, for recent graduates from top-ranked global universities.
 Both allow individuals to live and work in the UK without a job offer, with the Global Talent Visa offering a potential fast-track to permanent residency and the HPI Visa providing a flexible, short-term post-study option.